harshilkandoi/report-submission-template/PROJECT2-GRAMINDIA/GRAMINDIA (Week 1).md

 last time the bus was serviced and what problems it faced earlier.(Lalwani n.d.)

-Daily wage of a person employed in transport sector range from INR 180 to 350 .(“Wcms_638305.pdf” n.d.)
+The Daily wage of a person employed in the transport sector range from INR 180 to 350 .(“Wcms_638305.pdf” n.d.)

-The transport sector has not been able to keep pace with the rising demand and is providing to be a drag on the economy.
-With the improvement of transportation facilities in rural areas along with urban areas, the urge for the migration to urban areas decreases thus helps in balanced development of the country as a whole.(“India Transportation” n.d.)
+The transport sector has not been able to keep pace with the rising demand and is proving to be a drag on the economy.
+With the improvement of transportation facilities in rural areas along with urban areas, the urge for migration to urban areas decreases thus helps in balanced development of the country as a whole.(“India Transportation” n.d.)

-There has been a gradual change in terms of increased income and employment opportunities as a result of the road projects.
-During road construction, many locals are able to access employment opportunities paying them the standard daily labor rate.
+There has been a gradual change in terms of increased income and employment opportunities as a result of road projects.
+During road construction, many locals are able to access employment opportunities by paying them the standard daily labor rate.
 However, the majority of the households are still dependent on agriculture as their primary source of income and the major investment continues to be in agriculture.
 The roadworks benefited the local poor and wage laborers to some extent by providing limited site-work opportunities. (“Transport Sector in India – Focusing on Results,” n.d.)

-Major challenges faced by the transport providers are increase in fuel prices and inadequate trained drivers.
+Major challenges faced by the transport providers are an increase in fuel prices and inadequately trained drivers.
 In the current scenario, there is a scarcity of the trained drivers and high fuel prices are likely to increase the transport cost.
-In case of railways, cleanliness and security is the major issue faced by the transport users followed by the availability of quality food.
+In the case of railways, cleanliness and security is the major issue faced by the transport users followed by the availability of quality food.
 In majority of the trains, availability of water in the toilets and toilets cleanliness is not up to the mark